-The Birmingham Foundation Academy offers an outstanding opportunity for international learners to enter the university environment one year before the start of a UK undergraduate degree programme.
-It can be your pathway to successful studies at Birmingham or other top UK universities
+The Birmingham Foundation Academy provides an opportunity for highly motivated international learners with an excellent academic record and willingness to study hard to enter the university environment one year before the start of a UK undergraduate degree programme.
+This international foundation programme can be your pathway to successful undergraduate studies.

 With more than a century of academic excellence, the University of Birmingham has a global reputation and long experience of welcoming students from across the world.